vejith063/ee25btech11063/SoftwareAssignment/README.md

 * Now compute SVD on B as B is a much smaller matrix it is easy to compute SVD on B

                    B = ŨΣVᵀ
-the right unit norm vectors V are same for B and U and Ũ are the eigen vectors of the matrix B so U = QŨ
+the right unit norm vectors V are same for B and U and Ũ are the eigen vectors of the matrix B